makerdao/mips/MIP64/MIP64.md

 |Medium|USD 2,500|
 |Low|USD 1,000|

 Critical website and application bug reports will be rewarded with USD 100,000 only if the impact leads to a direct loss in funds or a manipulation of the votes or the voting result, as well as the modification of its display leading to a misrepresentation of the result or vote.
-All other impacts that would be classified as Critical would be rewarded no more than USD 50,000.
+All other impacts that would be classified as Critical would be rewarded USD 50,000.

 ### MIP64c4: Rules and Eligibility